capnhowyoudo/Office365-Powershell-Scripts/Entra-Connect/Merge_AD_And_Cloud_Accounts.md

 # Note

 It is ideal to run all cmdlets on the server that houses Active Directory and Azure AD Connect Synchronization for consistent results

+(Optional) In PowerShell: If Azure AD Connect is not installed on the DC, the necessary synchronization commands can be executed remotely to avoid logging onto the AD Connect server.

+Remove "SERVERNAME" Replace with the name of the server that has your Entra Connect installed.

+Replace the below command in Step 3 & 9 if needed.

+    Invoke-Command -ComputerName SERVERNAME -ScriptBlock { Import-Module ADSync; Start-ADSyncSyncCycle -PolicyType Delta }

 # Phase 1: Initiate Deletion and Verify